 Apart from the diligent discharge of their duties, there are of number of ways that directors and officers can manage the risks associated with their personal liability.

 A unanimous shareholder agreement can be used to shift some or all of the directorial responsibilities and liabilities to the shareholders of a corporation.
 Trust accounts and letters of credits can also be set up to ensure that the corporation does not default on payment of sums for which the directors and officers are personally liable.
-As well, resignation can protect directors and officers from liability for any events that occur subsequent to departure.
+As well, resignation can protect directors and officers from liability for any events that occur subsequent to such resignation.

-For some corporations, the premiums for such policies may be prohibitive.
+As well, for some corporations, the premiums for such policies may be prohibitive.

 Additional posts from the blog

 CASL also prohibits installing a “computer program” – including an app, widget, software, or other executable data – on a computer system (e.g. computer, device) unless the program is installed with consent and complies with disclosure requirements.
 The provisions in CASL related to the installation of computer programs will come into force on January 15, 2015.

 On April 7, 2014, the Minister of the Environment issued a Notice with respect to hydrofluorocarbons (the “Notice”), pursuant to the Canadian Environmental Protection Act, 1999.
 The Notice imposes reporting requirements on those who imported, exported, or manufactured certain hydrofluorocarbons (“HFCs”) from 2008 and 2012.
 A non-exhaustive list of HFCs subject to these reporting requirements can be found in Schedule 1 of the Notice.

 In an interesting decision, the Human Rights Tribunal of Ontario has ruled that an employer is not liable for discriminatory and harassing texts sent by a rogue employee to another of its workers.